Is business attire still important?

 But nothing could be further from the truth.

-Because the psychology behind business clothes hasn’t changed since the Renaissance; people have just gotten sloppy, and their small paychecks, low self-esteem, and slow career growth tell the tale.
+Because the psychology behind business clothes hasn’t changed since the Renaissance.
+People have just gotten sloppy, and their small paychecks, low self-esteem, and slow career growth tell the tale.

 Want to step to the front of the line and be seen as a woman of wealth and power?

-Then don’t follow the crowd.
+Then don’t follow the crowd with your business attire.

 Because they’re going the wrong way.